top of page

 The search for poetry in the community can feel like chasing shadows; elusive, scattered, and sometimes obscured by the noise of modern life.
 But when we pause, when we truly look, we find that poetry has always been there: in the rhythm of neighborhood footsteps, in the cadence of shared stories, in the quiet resilience of voices that refuse to be forgotten.

-Poetry is not just an art form, it is a place.
-A place of reflection, connection, and transformation.
 And like any sacred place, it asks only that we make time to arrive, because once we do, we realize it was never far at all.

 It was waiting, beautifully, patiently, to be found.